Tornado Damage Attorney

 Tornado damage can be devastating and may completely demolish a home or business.
 Tornado damage can also result in damage to a home that renders it a complete loss.
-Most homeowner’s policies cover damage from tornadoes, which are usually classified as a high wind event.
-This can help a family pay for damage sustained during this devastating weather condition, including repairing damage, replacement roofs, and paying for damaged personal property.
+Most homeowners policies cover damage from tornadoes, which are usually classified as a high wind event.
+This can help a family pay for damage sustained during this devastating weather condition, including repairing damage, replacing roofs, and paying for damaged personal property.
 However, the claims processes can be very difficult and insurance companies know how to make this process even harder.
 When you make a mistake, your claim will get denied.

 At Schlacter Law, we do not think the hardest thing about tornado damage should be the insurance claim.
 We do not allow insurance companies to hide from their obligations.
 We have recovered millions of dollars for our clients against insurance companies.
-We offer a FREE consultation and, if we accept your case, we will aggressively pursue your case.
+We offer a FREE consultation, and, if we accept your case, we will aggressively pursue your case.
 This includes hiring professionals and experts to prove the damage to your property and what the repairs will cost.
 There is no risk to ask for our help because we only get paid when we recover compensation for you.
 Call our award-winning law firm by dialing (305) 999-1111 or fill out a free case evaluation to discover what our tornado damage claim lawyer at Schlacter Law can do for you.

 Get Schlacter Law to Support Your Tornado Damage Claim

 Tornado damage is a very serious type of natural event that can completely destroy a home or compromise its structure.
 Most insurance policies cover this type of damage, however far too many insurance companies will try to minimize your claim to underpay you or deny it.
 Call our tornado damage lawyer at Schlacter Law for a FREE consultation to learn what your case may be worth and how we can start protecting your rights to compensation today.

 How We Handle Cases